 (Originally written 11-2-2009, about two years after my son’s birth)

 The womb, the egg, intuition, and the mystery of the female experience.
-These are things that remind me of connectedness to earth, to time, and a sanguine color.
+These are things that remind me of connectivity to earth, to time, and a sanguine color.

 I have this pair of socks that I cannot part with.
 They are ankle socks – white with a scalloped trim.
 They are blood stained from when my water broke.
 Since they have been washed, the stains are a light sanguine.
 I store them in a special keepsake box.